MahbubMorshed/Food-app/README.md

 # Food app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was react and scss based.

 ## Available Scripts